josefineflygge/calculator/README.md

 - Invalid commands are ignored and logged to the console

 ## Evaluation
-The calculator uses lazy evaluation to evaluate the set of commands for a register only on 'print'.
+The calculator uses lazy evaluation to evaluate the set of commands for a register only on `print`.

 ## Assumptions and modifications
 - The program currently takes input from a file, but could be modified to be read from the console.